MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/dynamic-subscriptions.md

     :::image type="content" source="media/dynamic-subscriptions/power-bi-subscription.png" alt-text="Screenshot of the Power BI service showing the Schedule window.":::

-1. To turn on the subscription, select **Active subscription**.
+1. By turning off **Active subscription**, you have the option of triggering this subscription manually instead of having it run on a recurring basis.

 ### Review and finish creating the dynamic subscription

 In the **Review and finish** window, select a heading to review your settings.
 If all the settings look correct, select **Save and close**.
+If any need changes, select the pencil icon to make edits.

  :::image type="content" source="media/dynamic-subscriptions/power-bi-review-subscription.png" alt-text="Screenshot of the Power BI service showing the Review and finish window.":::